programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 Voila!

+Throughout this process, we've been adding texts together, or concatenating them.
+You can learn more about [concatenation from Wikipedia](https://en.wikipedia.org/wiki/Concatenation), and if you want to see a few more examples of concatenation using PowerShell, check out this [blog entry](https://blogs.technet.microsoft.com/heyscriptingguy/2014/07/15/keep-your-hands-clean-use-powershell-to-glue-strings-together/#comments), which will take you into the wonderful world of variables, something beyond the scope of this tutorial, but well worth learning about.

 ### Getting Even More out of cmdlets with Piping

 So now we have five documents in our directory.
 In order to be able to do really useful things with them, we need one more tool: **Piping**.
 Piping is sort of like redirection, but instead of telling PowerShell to put the results of a cmdlet somewhere else, it tells it to take the output of one cmdlet and use it as the input for another.
 Where we use `>` for redirection, for piping we use `|`.